getify/Functional-Light-JS/ch2.md

 foo( 3, 4 );
 ```

-As of ES5, `arguments` is deprecated.
-It'll almost certainly never be removed -- in JS we "never" break backwards-compatibility no matter how convenient that may be -- but it's strongly suggested for several reasons that you avoid using it whenever possible.
+As of ES5 (and strict mode, specifically), `arguments` is considered by some to be soft-deprecated; many will avoid using it if possible.
+It'll never be removed -- in JS we "never" break backwards-compatibility no matter how convenient that may be -- but it's strongly suggested for several reasons that you avoid using it whenever possible.

 However, I suggest that `arguments.length`, and only that, is OK to keep using for those cases where you need to care about the passed number of arguments.
 A future version of JS might possibly add a feature that restores the ability to determine the number of arguments passed without `arguments.length`; if that happens, then we can fully drop usage of `arguments`.